scality/vaultclient/EXAMPLES.md

 For this route, you don't need to set up the accessKeyId and secretKey of the client.
-The following example show how to authenticate with aws signature version 2 :
+The following example shows how to authenticate with AWS Signature Version 2:

 ```js

 client.verifySignatureV2(
     'stringToSign',
     'signature',